sak1sham/DataStream/config/README.md

 Other standard types are taken care of.
 Lists and dictionaries are stringified.
 If not specified, all types are by default converted to string.
 By default, datetime is converted to strings in MongoDB.
 If the source data is consistent, one can also provide a 'datetime' category to keep fields in datetime format.
 However, it's not recommended, and might result in errors.

-## 4. Partition Columns formats
+## 3. Partition Columns formats

-'int' or 'str' (Default) or 'datetime' or datetime formats (Refer Notes 2) like "%Y-%m-%dT%H:%M:%S.%fZ", or list of formats for different columns.
+'int' or 'str' (Default) or 'datetime', or list of these formats for different columns.

-## 5. Data Dumping
+## 4. Data Dumping

 True or False.
 If set to true, it adds a column 'migration_snapshot_date' to data, which stores the datetime of migration.
 Without updation checks, it simply dumps the data into destination.
 If set to true, one can also partition data based on 'migration_snapshot_date'.